Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 15*

 As a swift action, you can insert the skeleton key into any lock.
-If the lock would open with a Sleight of Hand result of 30, the lock opens.
-Then the skeleton key turns to dust.
+If the lock would open with a Sleight of Hand result of 30, the lock opens and the skeleton key turns to dust.
+Otherwise the lock remains closed, but the skeleton key is unharmed.

 ### Tonic of Agility